 There has been growing talk of concern among festival veterans over South By’s increasing commercialization in recent years.
 Marketers, therefore, had to be especially creative in order to engage this hip and savvy crowd.

 Let’s just say -- this opened the doors for brands to have a lot of fun.
 Virgin Mobile rented a local house and invited festival attendees “to come on over to their place” for intimate backyard concerts.
 Skype sent out a town crier, dressed in colonial garb, to dramatically announce tweets with the “#skype” hashtag.
+Foursquare hosted a playground court and foursquare competition, while Warby Parker, the trendy eyewear brand, opened a three day 1920s style carnival.
+Each of these activations added to the fun of the festival, and were generally well-received.

 Enthusiastic fans rolled foot-wide quarters into a payment slot and pressed giant buttons to receive prizes or bags of the new over-sized snack.
 Doritos increased the fun, and the social media engagement, by hiding these quarters around town.
 Show-goers tweeted or “liked” the page on Facebook to receive clues to the tokens’ whereabouts.